- What Is It?

 - Frozen shoulder is the result of scarring, thickening, and shrinkage of the joint capsule.

-- Any injury to the shoulder can lead to a frozen shoulder.
+- Any injury to the shoulder can lead to adhesive capsulitis.

 - A frozen shoulder is usually diagnosed during an examination.